 The Bureau of Labor Statistics also provided a report from May 2009 showing the median salary for singers and musicians to be $47,260.
 Another report from Indeed.com shows the average salary for a singer or musician in 2010 was $74,000 per year.

-Please be sure to scroll back up and look at the accompanying info graphic above to see what the average salaries of the popular and famous singers are.
+Be sure to scroll back up and look at the accompanying info graphic (Credit of http://takelessons.com/blog/how-much-does-a-singer-make-z02) above to see what the average salaries of the popular and famous singers are.
 Their yearly salaries can reach well into the many millions of dollars range.

 Greetings to Everyone and A Big Welcome to Infinity Music Studio!
 My name is Suzanne Brittania.
 I have been teaching piano and voice lessons for over 40 plus years.
 It is my hope that you will find all the following information, along with the music videos listed within my blog, to be very interesting, helpful and inspiring all throughout your own musical journey.